Dr Robert Shaw is a New Zealand scholar who works in China and New Zealand.

-Robert has managed many research projects in science, education and decision-making.
-His affinity is for "everything to do with science and people".
-Recent projects are about the interface between China and the West.
+Robert has managed many research projects.
+Recent projects are about existentalism in China and the West.
 He attends conferences of the Philosophy

-of Education Society of Australasia,, Society of Counseling Psychology (APA), the Existential-Humanistic Institute (GDUFS conferences) and the New Zealand Association of Science Educators.
+of Education Society of Australasia, the Society of Counseling Psychology (APA), and the Existential-Humanistic Institute (GDUFS conferences).

-Robert's theoretical work mainly relates to Kant, Husserl, Heidegger and Heelan, ontology, phenomenology, concepts of
+Robert's theoretical work relates to Kant, Husserl, Heidegger and Heelan, ontology, phenomenology, concepts of